rxerium/bug-bounty-tools/README.md

 In order for Recox to work you must obtain API keys for each, these can be created from [Shodan](https://shodan.io) and [VirusTotal](https://virustotal.com).
 Note that an account is required to obtain an API key.

+Once you have both API keys respectively add them to the `/usr/local/bin/recox/recox.sh` file.

 # <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Handshake.png" alt="Handshake" width="25" height="25" /> Contributions

 While I'm sure there are many other tools that are used for Bug Bounties this is just a baseline set, feel free to create pull requests and contribute 😃